pahakorolev/trajectoryPredictionCocos2dx/README.md

 <b>NOTE: When you create a project with cocos-console, it make in your project dir, the folder `cocos2d`, i don't have upload it because the size in MB it's to big</b>

 ### Linux Version<br/>
-open your project folder and in file `CMakeLists.txt` add on line 161 ( on target link libraries ) the box2d
+open your project folder and in the file `CMakeLists.txt` add on line 161 ( on target link libraries ) the box2d

 	box2d